alx-sch/42_libft/README.md

 Adding new functions to libft is an efficient way to save time, minimize redundancies, and maintain code coherence.
 Follow these steps for a seamless update:

 #### **1. Makefile:**
-- Use the `SRCS = $(wildcard *.c)` statement in your Makefile.
-This automatically includes every .c file found in the root directory for compiling the library, eliminating the need to manually update a list of source files.
+- In your Makefile, remember to explicitly list any new source files.
+Unfortunately, due to 42's Norm, wildcards cannot be utilized for this purpose.
 - If your new function supports flags, make sure to add default values and to update the compilation rule for object files.
 For example:
     ```
     BUFFER_SIZE ?= 42